Sonny Jurgensen: College career

 Jurgensen attended and played college football at Duke University.
 He joined the varsity team in 1954 as a backup quarterback behind Jerry Barger and he completed 12 of 28 passes for 212 yards, with one touchdown and three interceptions.

-But Jurgensen made the biggest impact that season as a defensive back, when he tied a team record with interceptions in four consecutive games. and ended the season with five interceptions.
-Duke finished the campaign with a 7–2–1 regular-season record and an Atlantic Coast Conference title.
-Then on New Year's Day, Duke beat the Nebraska Cornhuskers 34–7 in the 1955 Orange Bowl.
+Jurgensen made the biggest impact that season as a defensive back, when he tied a team record with interceptions in four consecutive games. and ended the season with five interceptions.
+Duke finished the campaign with a 7–2–1 regular-season record and an Atlantic Coast Conference (ACC) title.
+Then on New Year's Day, Duke beat Nebraska 34–7 in the 1955 Orange Bowl.

-Jurgensen took over as starting quarterback in 1955.
+He took over as starting quarterback in 1955.
 He also retained a starting position in the defensive secondary.

-Duke ended the season with a 7–2–1 record along with an ACC co-championship, but did not go to a bowl because Maryland received the league's automatic bid to the Orange Bowl.
+Duke ended the season with a 7–2–1 record along with an ACC co-championship, but did not go to a bowl game because Maryland received the league's automatic bid to the Orange Bowl.
 That season Jurgensen completed 37 of 69 passes for 536 yards, three touchdowns and seven interceptions.
 He rushed 54 times for 48 yards and scored two touchdowns.
 He also punted four times for a 33.7 average and intercepted four passes for 17 yards.

 Jurgensen's senior season in 1956 did not start well, when Duke lost to South Carolina, 7–0, in the season opener.
 This game marked Duke's first ACC loss, coming in the fourth year of the conference's existence.
 Duke finished the season with a 5–4–1 mark and Jurgensen ended up 28–59 for 371 yards.
 He threw six interceptions and two touchdown passes and rushed 25 times for 51 yards with three touchdowns.
-Jurgensen's final career stats included 77–156 passes for 1,119 yards, 16 career interceptions and six touchdowns.
+Jurgensen's final career stats included 77–156 passes for 1,119 yards, 16 interceptions and six touchdowns.
 He also rushed for 109 yards and intercepted 10 passes.

-Jurgensen also played baseball briefly at Duke, but turned down an invitation to try out for the basketball team.
+He also played baseball briefly at Duke and turned down an invitation to try out for the basketball team.